 Where indies collaborate to make better books and sell more of them!

-Join us as we collaborate to make better books and sell more of them.
+We invite you to join the Board team as we collaborate to "make better books and sell more of them."
 We help independent publishers build and grow their publishing and related businesses.

-Thanks to Meditative Gardner and 2019 Book of the Year winner Cheryl Wilfong and HeartWood Press publisher Lynn Levine for organizing the Vermont Regional Group meetup on April 14 in Brattleboro!
-See our Events page to register and click here to join the Vermont regional discussion group.
+Thanks to Meditative Gardner and 2019 Book of the Year winner Cheryl Wilfong and HeartWood Press publisher Lynn Levine for organizing this year's thriving Vermont Regional Group!
+Click here to join the Vermont regional discussion group.

 Membership in IPNE regional branches is open to all, with extra benefits available to those who become IPNE members.
 Use the IPNE contact form for help starting a branch in your area, and watch our events page for existing regional group meetings.